cedars-sinai-genomics-core/FFPE_RNAseq/README.txt

 (The two bash files are in /common/genomics-core/bin).

 Note: Mapping QC will be added later to the result generation pipeline.

 Contact support@lexogen.com if the size of a FASTQ file is bigger than 1.5 GB and they will give corresponding activation code.

+The password and login of Bluebee platform can be found at Box: Genomics Core Staff Shared Folder > Laboratory Sciences > Various Login info.xlsx.